 In the RM model (with only TRS), the Zak phase is real valued and defined ${\rm mod}\ 2\pi$; for the SSH model (with all three symmetries) the constraint on the Zak phase changes to $\phi_{\rm Z}/\pi = \nu$, defining an integer valued winding number $\nu$.
-Here, CS constrains the eigenstates of Eq.~\eqref{eq:RM} to reside in the equatorial plane of the Bloch sphere, and $\nu$ counts the number of times the state encircles the equator as $q$ traverses the BZ~\cite{asboth2016topo, cooper2019topological}.
+Here, CS constrains the eigenstates of Eq.~\eqref{eq:RM} to reside in the equatorial plane of the Bloch sphere, and the topological invariant $\nu$ counts the number of times the state encircles the equator as $q$ traverses the BZ~\cite{asboth2016topo, cooper2019topological, NuFootnote}.

 We experimentally and numerically study initial states characterized by two different symmetries and evolve them according to the SSH Hamiltonian in both the trivial and topological configurations.
 When PHS and CS are absent in the initial state, $\phi_{\rm Z}$ evolves in time, except when $J = 0$~\footnote{As discussed in the SM, when TRS and PHS are absent in the initial state (but CS is present) $\phi_{\rm Z}$ also can evolve in time.}.
 When no symmetries change $\phi_{\rm Z}$ is time independent; however, in agreement with Ref.~\onlinecite{mcginley2018topology}, the time-evolving state periodically recovers CS at times where the winding number $\nu$ becomes well defined.
 Remarkably we observe $\nu$ alternating either between $-1$ and $+1$ or between $0$ and $-2$ even though the SSH model only allows winding numbers $0$ and $\pm 1$.